Larryzpl123/The-Cruelest-Years/README.md

 2. **Keep the Stats Document Open**
    Every number you need for initial set up and game: gold, weapons, population, unit costs, attack values, leader abilities, etc - lives in `stats.html`.
 The rulebook tells you *how* to play; the stats document tells you *what the pieces do*.

-3. **Print or Reference the Plain Text Version**
+3. **Print or Reference the Rulebook**
-   For quick rules look-ups or a physical reference, use `rulebook_plaintext.md`.
-It contains the same core rules in a linear, markdown-friendly format, plus a glossary, FAQ, and strategy advice.
+   For quick rules look-ups or a physical reference, use `rulebook.pdf`.

 ---